AlgoQ/lighter-rs/README.md

 - `PoseidonKeyManager::sign()` - Schnorr signature generation
 - Transaction hashing functions - Poseidon2 hash over Goldilocks field

+- Integration achieved by Librecrate with removed redundancy

 ### Chain ID

 Make sure to use the correct chain ID for your environment: